vitaly-t/pg-promise/API/formatting.md

 <a name="module_formatting.as.format"></a>
 #### as.format(query, [values]) ⇒ <code>String</code>
-Replaces variables in the query string with the corresponding values passed.
+Replaces variables in a string with the values passed in.

 **Kind**: static method of <code>[as](#module_formatting.as)</code>
 <table>